 d.
 Soy Milk

-Tempeh is a fermented soybean product prepared by culturing of compresses soybean cakes made with whole soybean and has a strong flavour and vitamins.
+Tempeh is a fermented soybean product prepared by culturing of compresses soybean cakes made with the whole soybean and has a strong flavour and vitamins.

 f.
 Fermented Meat Curd